ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 Secure Views are also the Snowflake recommended method for sharing views to other customers using Snowflake's [Data Sharing](https://docs.snowflake.net/manuals/user-guide/data-sharing-intro.html) option.

 ### Materialized Views
 Behaves like a table.
-A materialized view's results are stored, which allows for faster access, but requires storage space and maintenance, ***both of which will cost Snowflake Credits***.
+A materialized view's results are stored, which allows for faster access, but also requires storage space and maintenance, ***both of which will cost Snowflake Credits***.

 Snowflake's implementation of Materialized Views provides the following unique characteristics:
 * They can improve the performance of queries that use the same subquery results repeatedly.